 OMI Wool-Wrapped Buckwheat Pillow

-This is the second best we tried and certainly one of the best buckwheat pillows in the market.
+This is the best buckwheat/cotton we tried and certainly one of the best buckwheat pillows in the market.
 The OMI Buckwheat pillow is certified organic and very comfortable.

 Available in the standard, queen and king sizes, this pillow can certainly fit in your favorite pillow sham.
 The covers zipper makes sure you can adjust the fill to what better suits you

 Best Travel Size

 When it comes to versatility, non-quite could beat this buckwheat pillow for us.
 Beans72’s buckwheat pillow is available in sizes ranging from Japanese to even body pillow.
 Though the buckwheat body pillow is very heavy at 20 pounds, it’s a nice option to have.

 Thought in terms of performance the other pillows are better, this one comes with a good value for the money you pay.
 Also, we tried other budget buckwheat pillows and we weren’t as happy with them.